 Becoming a CS Major

-To actually begin the process of becoming a CS major, whether newly declaring your major or transferring to CS from a different discipline, you need to make an appointment to see your class advisor.
+To begin the process of becoming a CS major, whether newly declaring your major or transferring to CS from a different discipline, you need to make an appointment to see your class adviser.
 He or she will want to get to know you and will need to sign off on your degree program.
-(CS class advisors are authorized to sign for the department representative on the official form to let you into the major.)
-BSE first year students who will select a major in the spring, will follow the instructions sent out by SEAS Engineering.
-AB sophomores and any student tranferring into CS should meet with Brian Kernighan or the appropriate CS Class Advisor.
-Take two copies of the Course Enrollment Worksheet to this meeting as well as a copy of your course history printout.
-(Go to SCORE>Student Center>My Academics>View My Course History).
-See class advisor listing.
+(CS class advisers are authorized to sign for the director of undergraduate studies on the official form to let you into the major.)
+BSE first-year students who will select a major in the spring will follow the instructions sent out by SEAS Engineering.
+AB sophomores and any student transferring into CS should meet with Brian Kernighan or the appropriate CS Class Adviser.
+See class adviser listing.

 People Who Can Help

 There are a number of members of the department who are available to you as you consider your options.
-Whether you are already concentrating in computer science or just thinking about it, the CS advisor for your class is the best person to discuss requirements and plans of study.
+Whether you are already concentrating in computer science or just thinking about it, the CS adviser for your class is the best person to discuss requirements and plans of study.
 He or she knows the rules applying to your class and, if you are a concentrator, is familiar with your record.

-The two official representatives of the department to the Office of the Dean of the College are the department representatives (dep reps): Brian Kernighan (room 311, email@example.com) and David Walker (room 211 firstname.lastname@example.org).
+The two official representatives of the department to the Office of the Dean of the College are the Directors of Undergraduate Studies (DUS): Brian Kernighan (room 311, email@example.com) and David Walker (room 211, firstname.lastname@example.org).

-Brian Kernighan is the departmental representative for pre-majors, non-majors and study abroad.
-If you are a freshman or someone else who isn't yet officially a CS major, but you need information about the CS program you should either see Brian Kernighan or the appropriate CS class advisor.
+Brian Kernighan is the director of undergraduate studies for pre-majors, non-majors, and study abroad.
+If you are a first-year student or someone else who isn't yet officially a CS major, but you need information about the CS program you should either see Brian Kernighan or the appropriate CS class adviser.